Bearded Collie

 Official measurements, coat, and temperament

-- Coat: Double coat; undercoat soft and furry, outer coat flat, harsh, and shaggy.
+- Coat: Double-coated; the undercoat is soft and furry, while the outer coat is flat, harsh, and shaggy.

 Breed Trivia